xpqz/documentation/language-reference/docs/language-reference-guide/the-i-beam-operator/a-z/number-of-threads.md

 If `Y` has the value `⍬`, `R` is the number of virtual processors in the machine.

 Otherwise, `Y` is an integer that specifies the number of threads that are to be used henceforth for parallel execution.
 Prior to this call, the default number of threads is specified by the parameter  `APL_MAX_THREADS`.
-See [ APL_MAX_THREADS on page 1](../../UserGuide/Installation and Configuration/Configuration Parameters.htm#APLMaxThreads).
+See [ APL_MAX_THREADS](../../UserGuide/Installation and Configuration/Configuration Parameters.htm#APLMaxThreads).

 Note that whatever the value of `Y`, Dyalog limits the number of threads to 64.
 So the effective number of threads is `Y⌊64`.